frogtronics/mujoco150_KM/documentation/README_workflow.txt

 Row 2 trials list filename (in form of ../input/...)

 the filenames are the names of text file data to be loaded into the simulation.
 The trials file are the list of trial names, in case they are needed. q

+PART 5.
+Extract and organise data in Mathematica
+For browsing data and for making preliminary plots use MJmodellingXX.nb For creating figures for the paper (Fronteirs, 1st attempt) use MJmodelling_Paper_FigsXX.nb